skypjack/entt/docs/md/core.md

 any.assign(std::move(value));
 ```

-The `any` class will also perform a check on the type information and whether or
+The `any` class performs a check on the type information and whether or not the
-not the original type was copy or move assignable, as appropriate.<br/>
+original type was copy or move assignable, as appropriate.<br/>
-In all cases, the `assign` function returns a boolean value to indicate the
+In all cases, the `assign` function returns a boolean value that is true in case
-success or failure of the operation.
+of success and false otherwise.

-When in doubt about the type of object contained, the `type` member function of
+When in doubt about the type of object contained, the `type` member function
-`any` returns a const reference to the `type_info` associated with its element,
+returns a const reference to the `type_info` associated with its element, or
-or `type_id<void>()` if the container is empty.
-The type is also used internally
+`type_id<void>()` if the container is empty.<br/>
-when comparing two `any` objects:
+The type is also used internally when comparing two `any` objects:

 ```cpp
 if(any == empty) { /* ... */ }